Reader: Some of you may wonder

 costume consisted of a feathered cap and a belt made of

-the hooves of sheep.
 When the slave became king, he moved into the palace

 and wore royal robes.
 However,